UPDATE: Man killed by train on Bloomington tracks

 BLOOMINGTON — A man was struck and killed by a train Thursday morning, Bloomington police said.

-Officers found the pedestrian, who was a 60-year-old man, in the area.
-The man, whose identity has not been released, was pronounced dead by the McLean County Coroner's Office.
+Officers found the pedestrian, a 60-year-old man.
+The man's identity has not been released.
+He was pronounced dead by the McLean County Coroner's Office.

 Police said no one else appeared to be involved with his death, but further details were not immediately available.